 The closure of the steel mills in the 1970s and 1980s in Pittsburgh was reflective of the U.S. economy moving away from localized mass industry, and towards automation and investment abroad.
 It left an economic hole in many cities that once had booming heavy industry such as steel, iron, and coal.
 Known collectively as the Rust Belt, these cities seemed to cluster from the mid-Atlantic to the midwest, and included the city that was once the largest producer of steel in the world: Pittsburgh.

 Looking at Pittsburgh today, it’s hard to believe it was once so polluted that the street lights came on around noon to light the way of cars and workers alike.
-But this city has transformed itself from the ashes of the past, and is now considered one of the most liveable cities in the United States.
+But this city has transformed itself from the ashes of the past, and is now considered one of the most livable cities in the United States.
 Let’s take a look at why Pittsburgh has been so successful.

 Innovative Companies Attract Talented People